HeRAMS-WHO/herams-backend/docs/index.rst

 The **Functionality** page displays the level of functionality of the MoSDs following a standard classification and scale (Fully Functioning to Not Functioning) represented as:

 *	a map to spot the distribution and number of MoSDs according to the functionality status;
-*	donout charts to summarize the level of functionality as well as main causes of non-functionality; and
+*	donut charts to summarize the level of functionality as well as main causes of non-functionality; and
 *	a table displays the list of priority areas in terms of non-functional health facilities and reported causes.

 .. image:: media/img/HeRAMS_dashboard_functionality.png